Alexander Brodsky is considered one of Russia’s most important and famous contemporary

 from Virginia Tech University in 1978 while he was already starting to build a reputation

-with his ‘paper architecture’ projects.
-Paper architecture is another term for fictional architecture
+with his paper architecture projects (which is another term for fictional architecture

 When asked the reason for not getting into architectural practice by the end of his studies Brodsky